viso27/viso27/README.md

 - 🎓 B.Tech AI & Data Science, PSG Institute of Technology and Applied Research
 - I like technology.
 It makes a dent in the universe.
-- Right now I just build stuff!
+- Right now I just build stuff and whatever it takes to ship!

 ---